Digital Health Product Leader

 Impact

-• +23% Average on-page clickthrough rate increase
+• +23% Average on-page clickthrough rate increase on the homepage

 Patient Visitor Guide (Before Redesign)